 Basin Electric and its members have been confronted routinely with escalating regulatory requirements that include interpretations of existing and proposed rules with respect to the production of electricity, especially environmental emissions and the use of fossil fuels.
-These rules, many proposed by agencies such as the EPA, would increase the costs of electricity and uncertainty in resource planning, affect the efficient operation of coal-based power plants, or adversely affect our rural communities, as well as individual consumers, farmers, and ranchers by adding additional and costly burdens on their operations, and uncertainty in resource planning.
+These rules, many proposed by agencies such as the EPA, would increase the costs of electricity and uncertainty in resource planning, affect the efficient operation of coal-based power plants, or adversely affect our rural communities, as well as individual consumers, farmers, and ranchers by adding additional and costly burdens on their operations.